ShadowReW/C-Cpp/README.md

-# Web server installer on С for linux
+# Web server installer(Apache2/Phpmyadmin) on С for linux
-Web server installer on С for linux
+Web server(Apache2/Phpmyadmin) installer on С for linux